 - The four-day 60km Kepler Track, a circular wilderness trek that includes the Luxmore Caves and Iris Burn Falls.
 The landscapes range from tussock covered alpine ridges with breath-taking vistas and views of Lake Te Anau, to native beech forest in tranquil valleys with lakes

 The rural town of Gore, famous for its country music and brown trout fishing, is growing into a hub for history and culture.
 The Hokonui Moonshine Museum offers fascinating insights into the illegal whisky distilling era, while the gallery displays art attractions from around the world, including the John Money collection and works from New Zealand's premier artist, Ralph Hotere.

 At Mandeville, near Gore, the Croydon Aircraft Company specialises in restoring and repairing vintage planes.
-You can tour the restoration workshop, relax in the restaurant and bar, or take a thrilling flight in an open cockpit vintage aircraft, complete with leather jacket and goggles.
+You can tour the restoration workshop, relax in the café, or take a thrilling flight in an open cockpit vintage aircraft, complete with leather jacket and goggles.

 Exploring Riverton, Gemstone Beach, Bluecliffs Beach and Tuatapere

 One of the oldest towns in New Zealand, Riverton offers safe swimming beaches, peaceful walks, relaxing cafes and fascinating local history.
 Don't miss Te Hikoi - A Southern Journey, an innovative museum attraction highlighting the unique cultural heritage of New Zealand's southern coast.
 Further on from Riverton, Colac Bay and Porridge provide experienced surfers with some of the best waves in the south.